 you’re faced with a major disassembly of the telescope or a return to Meade for

-Once you have rotated the locking section of the gear past the open hole, reinstall the locking knob assembly You mirror lock should now lock and unlock properly.
+Once you have rotated the locking section of the gear past the open hole, reinstall the locking knob assembly.
+(See addendum) Your mirror lock should now lock and unlock properly.
 Don’t worry about how many turns you have from end stop to where you start to feel locking resistance.
 All that matters is that you have some free movement in the full clockwise position and when the knob is turned counter-clockwise you’re able to snug up the mirror.